-Q/EH® Qualified/ Ethical Hacker ULTIMATE Certification Exam and Class
+Q/EH® Qualified/ Ethical Hacker Qualification/Certification Exam and Class

-The ULTIMATE Ethical Hacking "Hands-on" Tactical Security skills training is what you want to achieve secure networks and secure information - learning how to hack and secure networks in today's world is about staying ahead of the hackers and knowing how to block the attacks.
+The only Q/EH Qualified/ Ethical Hacking "Hands-on" Tactical Security skills training AND what you need to know to secure networks, systems and secure information.
+30+ hands-on labs focused on 22 areas of the network/enterprise - You will leave knowing how to hack AND secure networks while staying ahead of the hackers!

 'when asked by a Navy contractor whats the difference in the Q/EH training than a CEH training class?